-December Global Holidays: It’s about that time of the year again when sounds of festivities rent the air.
-It is the December festive period where people come together to celebrate.
+December Global Holidays: It’s about that time of the year again when the sounds of festivities rent the air.
+It is the December festive period when people come together to celebrate.
 You may ask, what’s so special about the month of December?
 In the meantime, December is an exciting month and one that people all over the world look forward to.
 Talk about fun parties, chilling at holiday resorts, meeting with friends and family, thanksgiving dinners, etc.

 December has it all.
-Moreover, since there are many December Global Holidays that are coming up, you may get a bit confused about what’s coming up when.
+Moreover, since there are many December Global Holidays that are coming up, you may get a bit confused about what’s coming up and when.
 To this end, we will be listing some of these holidays to help you plan ahead.

 December Global Holidays

 Guess what?
 Here are the festive days in December reserved for you to treat yourself, friends, and family to a great time.
 Thus, it is also a time when different religions strengthen their beliefs.
 Here they are:

 Hannukah is a Jewish festival that is celebrated from the 10-18th of every December.
 This festive day kicks off on the 25th day of the month of Kislev in the Hebrew calendar.
 This year, that happens to fall on Thursday 10 December.

 What is Hannukah? – It is a commemoration of the rededication of the Second Temple in Jerusalem during the Maccabean Revolt against the Seleucid Empire.

 Hannukah is observed by lighting a menorah which is a candlestick with nine branches.
 Most Jewish people tend to celebrate Hannukah the same way Christians celebrate Christmas.
 They feast and give gifts, and oil-based foods like latkes are quite popular.